Voyeurism Defense Attorneys

 The term voyeurism includes someone using a hidden camera in a bathroom or dressing room.
 The term also covers behavior commonly associated with a "peeping tom."
 Because of the impulsive nature of the offense, juveniles between the age of 14 and 17 are often charged with voyeurism.

-Because voyeurism is generally considered a "sexually motivated" crime, even the mere allegation can have serious indirect consequences.
+Because voyeurism is generally considered a "sexually motivated" crime, even the mere allegation can have serious direct and indirect consequences.
 Talk with an experienced attorney to find out what you need to do now to protect yourself from the allegation.
 Learn more about important defenses that might apply to your case.